-With the weather warming up, it's the perfect time to grab some friends or get the family together and plan a road trip.
+It's the dog days of summer, making it the perfect time to grab some friends or get the family together and plan a cross-country summer road trip.
 There's something so relaxing about packing up the car and enjoying your favorite country songs as you take in the American landscape going by outside the window.
 So hit the road with these country music songs on your road trip playlist.

 1. "On The Road Again," Willie Nelson